Welcome to Triad Weyrs!

 In month four of the second Turn of the Pass, Brisis was poisoned at the Conclave meeting at Amethyst Cliff Hold.
 A young goldrider, Kalina, recently returned to the Weyr, stepped in and filled the gap temporarily.
 Her own gold, Moriath was the next to rise shortly after.
 The tumultuous relationship she had with V'leran was relieved when her gold was flown by Dalenth, leading to a complete change in leadership that took time to feel its way to stability.

-In Turn 4, J'darin and Hasaarth suffered an injury in Threadfall and the bronze was unable to chase the next time Nyith rose.
-Traelyn decided to throw the flight open and N'vanik from Dragonsfall won.
 N'vanik adjusted well to his new responsibilities, but Traelyn became more and more reclusive.
 At the end of Turn 5 her personal problems overwhelmed her and she attempted suicide, trying to take her gold /between/ permanently.
 She was taken to a special Mindhealer Hall and Janani took her place.
+Angdelouth soon rose, confirming Janani as Weyrwoman and N'vanik retained the Weyrleadership.
+Unfortunately, Janani left the Weyr after less than a Turn.

 Location